Section 504 of the Rehabilitation Act: Protests and outcome

-After resistance from Joseph Califano to signing the regulations, national protests were organized, which are now known as the 504 Sit-in.
+After Joseph Califano's resistance to signing the regulations, national protests were organized, which are now known as the 504 Sit-in.
 Due to the pressure of the protests, Joseph Califano signed the regulations unchanged on April 28, 1977.
 In San Francisco, the occupation would last another two days, until April 30, 1977, to give the occupiers time to clean up and to allow their fellow protesters time to return from Washington so they could all leave the building together with raised fists in triumph.
 Some also seemed reluctant to leave the disability city, the "mini-Woodstock" they had created.
-The 504 Sit-in lasted a total of 25 days, and remains the longest nonviolent occupation of a federal building in U.S. history.
+The 504 Sit-in lasted a total of 25 days and remains the longest nonviolent occupation of a federal building in U.S. history.

 Protesters held a large victory rally in Civic Center Plaza where occupiers sang "We Have Overcome," then toasted with champagne and gave victory speeches.
 Organizer Kitty Cone captured the mood and the accomplishment by saying: "We showed strength and power and courage and commitment, that we the shut-ins or the shut-outs, that we the hidden, supposedly the frail and the weak, that we could wage a struggle at the highest level of government and win!"

 The protest is considered "perhaps the single most impressive act of civil disobedience in the United States over the last quarter-century."
 The success ensured that disability rights would be understood to be a civil right, that disabled people could claim an identity alongside those of racial, ethnic, and gender identities.
 It has been described as the Stonewall of the Disability Rights Movement because it solidified the American struggle for disability rights.
 The successful action showed people with disabilities to be capable of grassroots action and ongoing public protest for the first time in history.
 It brought together people with different disabilities to forge coalitions that would work together to draft and pass the 1990s Americans with Disabilities Act (ADA).

-The protests also led Califano to sign the regulations for the 1975 Education for All Handicapped Children Act, another law awaiting a signature from the head of HEW after congress had passed it.
+The protests also led Califano to sign the regulations for the 1975 Education for All Handicapped Children Act, another law awaiting a signature from the head of HEW after Congress had passed it.
 Along with provisions from 504, this law paved the way for bringing children with disabilities into the educational mainstream, giving them access to better schooling and opportunities.

 Over the next several years, Section 504 was controversial because it afforded people with disabilities many rights similar to those for other minority groups in the Civil Rights Act of 1964.
 Throughout the Reagan administration, efforts were made to weaken Section 504.
-Patrisha Wright and Evan Kemp, Jr. (of the Disability Rights Center) led a grassroots and lobbying campaign against this that generated more than 40,000 cards and letters.
+Patrisha Wright and Evan Kemp, Jr. (of the Disability Rights Center) led a grassroots and lobbying campaign against this, which generated more than 40,000 cards and letters.
 In 1984, the administration dropped its attempts to weaken Section 504; however, they did end the Social Security benefits of hundreds of thousands of disabled recipients.
 Section 504 also provoked some resistance and backlash from organizations that complained of costs.